andreamerello/pic-revenge/README.md

 Hardware
 --------

+OK, we have a RPi, and the programmer SW drives the RPi's GPIOs in order to produce the correct signals (think to voltage square waves) in order to "program" the PIC.
+This is basically trasferring information (your program) to the PIC by modulating the voltage on the GPIOs.

+So, why do we need a HW "programmer"?
+Can't we just connect our RPi to the PIC without any extra HW (except for wires ?).

+Well, it depends.
+I need it for programming my old PICs.
+For newer PICs you don't need it (actually you **MUST** not use it).

+These are the two motivations because you need this HW for old PICs:

+1) Old PICs are powered by 5V (if your PIC is powered @ 3.3V, then you **must** not use these programmers) while the RPI GPIOs works @ 3.3V

+2) Old PICs need the so called "Vpp" (Voltage Per Programming), so you have to provide a 13V or 9V supply to the PIC.
+Again, some PICs don't need, or even don't want it.

+The HW "programer" (well, maybe the term "interface" might be more adequate) performs voltage level shifting and provides the Vpp when the SW decides to enable it.

+You can find a nice PIC table on pikle webpage.
+You can check the Vpp voltage (if needed) and the supply voltage for your PICs. **Always make sure you are doing right here, otherwise you will fry the PIC.**

 [Here] (doc/prog1.md) you can find the description of my old parallel programmer, including modifications for using it with the RPi.